Down below, in the Assets section, create an Animator Controller by following: Right-click --> Create --> Animation --> Animator Controller

 In addition, the Animator Controller gets significantly more complicated as more animations are added and configured.

-Double click on the newly created Animator Controller below in your Assets.
+Double click on the newly created Animator Controller.
 You will see the window (in the image above) open up.

 When gameplay is initiated, the first node, the first animation that we place (which will act as a node on a graph) will connect to the Start node.